in 2022 paid 150 million euros - Breaking Latest News

 Fewer fines in the South

 And if the municipalities of the north collect a lot in the south, especially in the two major islands, the story changes.
-In fact, looking at the ranking of the provincial capital cities that collect the least amount of money from road fines, the municipality of Carbonia (Sardinia) is in first place, which last year collected just 120,000 euros, followed by two Sicilian cities: Enna (131 thousand euros) and Agrigento (135 thousand euros) in Sicily.
+In fact, looking at the ranking of the provincial capital cities that collect less proceeds from traffic finesin first place is the municipality of Carbonia (Sardinia), which last year collected just 120 thousand euros, followed by two Sicilian cities: Enna (131 thousand euros) and Agrigento (135 thousand euros) in Sicily.

-Comparing the sums collected with the number of cars and motorcycles registered in the motor vehicle registers, it emerges that the least fined drivers last year were those from Latina, who on average each spent 2.2 euros to meet penalties related to violation of the Highway Code.
+Comparing the sums collected with the number of cars and motorcycles registered in the motorization registers, it emerges that the drivers least fined last year were those of Latina, who on average spent 2.2 euros each to deal with penalties related to the violation of the Highway Code.
 Followed by the drivers of Agrigento, with a per capita expense of 2.5 euros, and those of Aosta, where the “average fine” was 4.1 euros.

 Fines for speeding